macwilam/linksense/TASK_PING.md

 - **IP Address** (e.g., `"8.8.8.8"`, `"2001:4860:4860::8888"`): Used directly for ICMP ping
 - **Hostname** (e.g., `"google.com"`, `"internal-server.local"`): Resolved via DNS before each ping attempt

-When using hostnames:
+**When using hostnames:**
-- DNS resolution is performed using `tokio::net::lookup_host`
+- DNS resolution is performed using `tokio::net::lookup_host` before each ping
-- The first resolved IP address is used for the ping
+- If multiple IPs are resolved, all are tried until one succeeds (automatic fallback)
+- IPs are **shuffled randomly** for load balancing across multiple task executions
 - DNS resolution failures are recorded as failed ping attempts with error details
 - Both the resolved IP and original hostname are stored in metrics
-- DNS resolution time is NOT included in RTT measurement
+- DNS resolution time is NOT included in the `rtt_ms` metric field (but counts toward timeout)

+**Automatic IP Fallback:**
+When a hostname resolves to multiple IP addresses (common with load-balanced services):
+1. All resolved IPs are collected and shuffled randomly
+2. Ping attempts each IP in sequence until one succeeds
+3. If an IP fails, the next one is tried automatically
+4. Success is reported as soon as any IP responds
+5. If all IPs fail, the last error is reported
+6. All fallback attempts share the same timeout window

+**Example**: Pinging `google.com` might resolve to `[142.250.185.46, 2607:f8b0:4004:c07::71, 142.250.185.78]`.
+The agent will shuffle these IPs and try each one until it gets a successful response or exhausts all options within the timeout period.

 ### Configuration Examples